Engineering an Office That Works for YOU.

 Meet Alex Maldonado

-As Harris County District Clerk, my top priority will be ensuring the office is efficient, transparent, and responsive to the public.
+As Harris County District Clerk, my top priority is ensuring the office is responsive and accurate to help keep our communities safe.

 As District Clerk I'll Fight for Working People By: